PyromancerBoom/GridViewApp/README.md

 ## Usage

-Run main.dart in an android emulator or install the apk file.
+Run main.dart in an android emulator.

 ## Contributing
 I welcome and encourage all pull requests.